bootstrap-vue/bootstrap-vue/src/directives/popover/README.md

 }
 ```

-Content can also be a function reference, which is called _once_ each time the popover is opened.
+Title and content can also be function references, which are called each time the popover is opened.
 To
-make a value returned by the function reactive, set the title or content to a _new_ function reference
+make a value returned by the function reactive while open, set the title or content to a _new_ function
-whenever the content changes.
+reference whenever the content changes.

 ```html
 <template>